codacy/ssm2eb/README.rst

 SSM2EB
 ======

-A simple tool to get ssm parameters to an .ebextensions file
+A simple tool to get ssm parameters to an .ebextensions file.

 -----
 Usage